woodchuckchoi/what_i_learnt_today/programming/README.md

 Using new to construct a pointer to a slice, map, or channel zero value works today and is consistent with the behaviour of new.

-For the confusion they may cause, make and new are consistent;
+For the confusion they may cause, make and new are consistent

 make only makes slices, maps, and channels, new only returns pointers to initialised memory.